xuejiatong/event-manager/README.md

-# Project starter
+# Event Manager Project

-Ahoy!
-This is the project starter.
-I've done some of the hard parts for you.
-Good luck.
+This is our final project for the MGT660 class with Kyle @kljensen.
+We implemented a event web application where users can create new event and register for events using Yale email.

 ## Building the project